 The designated fund includes the property fund which reflects the balance sheet value of the property and is shown net of the loan secured against the property and a development fund of £1.15m ring-fenced specifically for the development of future projects including phase 2 of the CRM project and our 60th anniversary programme of events.

 Our restricted reserves are funds received for undertaking an activity specified by the donor or funder when making the gift.
-This decreased by 88% to £136k as two major programmes of work, Tribe and the COVID 19 fund ended in the year.
+This decreased by 28% to £98k as major programmes of work, ended in the year.

 Investment policy